 Autumnal Equinox Sunrise Program

-September 22 - Watch the sun rise over the San Juans this first day of autumn, and discuss how the ancients may have lived, and why they celebrated the equinoxes.
+September 23 - Watch the sun rise over the San Juans this first day of autumn, and discuss how the ancients may have lived, and why they celebrated the equinoxes.
 This 2-3 hour event begins at the Sun Tower, a place not visited on our regular tours, and concludes at the Stone Basin providing two viewing locations.
 Tickets are $15 and reservations are required.
 Ticket purchase is considered a donation and is non-refundable.
-The HWY 151 gate will be open from 6:00am to 6:05am.
+The HWY 151 gate will be open from 6:00 - 6:05am.
 Sunrise is at approximately 6:56am.

 End of Season

-September 30 - Last day to enjoy guided tours offered through the Chimney Rock Interpretive program.
+September 30 - Last day to access the archaeological site through the Chimney Rock Interpretive program.
 The Visitor Center at the Chimney Rock National Monument officially closes today.
 Thank you for another great season - see you again next year!
-Post season tours by reservation only.
-Call 970-731-7133.